Stocks drift on Wall Street as earnings reports rev up - KESQ

 The latest batch of earnings show that companies continue to struggle with the effects of inflation on consumers and supply chains.

-Post-it notes and industrial coatings maker 3M fell 6.2% for the biggest drop among S&P 500 stocks after reporting weak fourth-quarter earnings and announcing job cuts.
+Post-it notes and industrial coatings maker 3M fell 5.4% after reporting weak fourth-quarter earnings and announcing job cuts.
 It is the latest company to announce layoffs as consumers get squeezed by inflation and worries grow about a bigger pullback in spending and a possible recession.

 Union Pacific fell 3.3% after reporting disappointing earnings and revenue.